timbr core

 Use Timbr’s SQL Lab to define concepts, hierarchies, relationships, measures and business rules using familiar SQL statements.

-Modeling Approaches Comparison
+Ontology Modeling Approaches Comparison

-| Approach | Best For | Data Mapping | Business Logic | Example Use Case |
+| Approach | Best For | How Timbr Models It | What It Gives the Customer | Example Use Case |

 |---|---|---|---|---|

-| Automatic Modeling (AI) | Accelerating model creation from schemas | Auto-generated | Suggested concepts, properties, and relationships | Bulk-generate ontology from schema import |
+| Automatic Modeling (AI) | Accelerating model creation from existing schemas | Generate concepts, properties, and mappings in bulk from database schemas, with suggested structure that users can review and refine | Fast model creation while keeping human control over the final ontology | Bulk-generate ontology from schema |

 Zero Data Movement